What Are The Best Places To Learn To Code Online?

 Blog post image

 Mostly beginner content with no set path to success.
 This is totally fine when you're just getting started but it becomes very hard to know what to do next and commonly leads to the infamous 'tutorial hell'.
-Spoiler: you will never know everything so being able to understand (or be told) what you need to know is half the battle if you want to learn the right things to get hired.
+Spoiler: You will never know everything so being able to understand (or be told) what you need to know is half the battle if you want to learn the right things to get hired.

-Lots of distractions.
-If you’re not running a pop-up blocker, then be prepared to watch an ad every 5 minutes or so.
 On a 3-hour video this all adds up, and that’s assuming they’re not adding in mid-roll ads directly into the video.
 There are only so many times you can hear about NordVPN or HelloFresh before you go insane (this is the cost of "free" 🙂).

-It can be very hard to learn when you have banner ads and recommended videos in the sidebar distracting you.
+Also, it can be very hard to learn when you have banner ads and recommended videos in the sidebar distracting you.

 TL;DR*

-Youtube is a great place to start getting your feet wet and seeing what it’s like to code, but it may not be the best experience unless you’re very disciplined.
+YouTube is a great place to start getting your feet wet and seeing what it’s like to code, but it may not be the best experience unless you’re very disciplined.

 It's hard to argue with free but it often lacks the structure and support of a dedicated learning environment.
-With that in mind, let’s look at two other free resources that do have more structure.

 The Odin Project